Dudo of Saint-Quentin: Historia Normannorum

 Written between 996 and 1015, his Historia Normannorum—also known as Libri III de moribus et actis primorum Normanniae ducum and Gesta Normannorum—was dedicated to Adalberon, bishop of Laon.
 Dudo does not appear to have consulted any existing documents for his history, but to have obtained his information from oral tradition, much of it being supplied by Raoul, count of Ivry, a maternal half-brother of Duke Richard.
 Consequently, the Historia partakes of the nature of a romance, and on this ground has been regarded as untrustworthy by historians such as Ernst Dümmler and Georg Waitz.
 Other authorities, such as Jules Lair and Johannes Steenstrup, while admitting the existence of a legendary element, regard the book as of considerable value for the history of the Normans.

-In the introductory portion of this work, Dudo claims that he was a "frequent visitor of Duke Richard, the son of Marquess William" and that it was Richard who desired that Dudo should write this history of the Normans.
-This would have been in the time period 994-996 in which later year Richard died.

 Although Dudo was acquainted with Virgil (Aeneid) and other Latin writers, his Latin is affected and obscure.
 The Historia, which is written alternately in prose and in verse of several metres, is divided into four parts, and deals with the history of the Normans from 852 to the death of Duke Richard in 996.
 It glorifies the Normans, and was largely used by William of Jumièges, Wace, Robert of Torigni, William of Poitiers and Hugh of Fleury in compiling their chronicles.

 More recently, Leah Shopkow has argued that Carolingian writing, particularly two saints' lives, the ninth-century Vita S. Germani by Heiric of Auxerre and the early tenth-century Vita S. Lamberti by Stephen of Liège, provided models for Dudo's work.

 The work was first published by André Duchesne in his Historiae Normannorum scriptores antiqui, at Paris in 1619.
 Another edition is in the Patrologia Latina, tome cxli, of J. P. Migne (Paris, 1844), but the best is perhaps the one edited by J. Lair (Caen, 1865).

-Dudo claims that Richard I of Normandy was sent by his father William I Longsword to learn the "Dacian" language with Bothon.
+Dudo claims that Richard I of Normandy was sent by his father William I Longsword to learn the "Dacian" (old Norse) language with Bothon.
 Dudo stated in the same passage that the inhabitants of Bayeux more often spoke "Dacian" than "Roman" (i.e. Old French).